Adolf Hitler: Day of Potsdam and the Enabling Act

 On 21 March 1933, the new Reichstag was constituted with an opening ceremony at the Garrison Church in Potsdam.
 This "Day of Potsdam" was held to demonstrate unity between the Nazi movement and the old Prussian elite and military.
 Hitler appeared in a morning coat and humbly greeted Hindenburg.

 To achieve full political control despite not having an absolute majority in parliament, Hitler's government brought the Ermächtigungsgesetz (Enabling Act) to a vote in the newly elected Reichstag.
-The Actofficially titled the Gesetz zur Behebung der Not von Volk und Reich ("Law to Remedy the Distress of People and Reich")gave Hitler's cabinet the power to enact laws without the consent of the Reichstag for four years.
+The Act—officially titled the Gesetz zur Behebung der Not von Volk und Reich ("Law to Remedy the Distress of People and Reich")—gave Hitler's cabinet the power to enact laws without the consent of the Reichstag for four years.
 These laws could (with certain exceptions) deviate from the constitution.

 Since it would affect the constitution, the Enabling Act required a two-thirds majority to pass.
 Leaving nothing to chance, the Nazis used the provisions of the Reichstag Fire Decree to arrest all 81 Communist deputies (in spite of their virulent campaign against the party, the Nazis had allowed the KPD to contest the election) and prevent several Social Democrats from attending.

 On 23 March 1933, the Reichstag assembled at the Kroll Opera House under turbulent circumstances.
-Ranks of SA men served as guards inside the building, while large groups outside opposing the proposed legislation shouted slogans and threats towards the arriving members of parliament.
+Ranks of SA men served as guards inside the building, while large groups outside, opposing the proposed legislation, shouted slogans and threats towards the arriving members of parliament.
 After Hitler verbally promised Centre party leader Ludwig Kaas that Hindenburg would retain his power of veto, Kaas announced the Centre Party would support the Enabling Act.
-The Act passed by a vote of 444–94, with all parties except the Social Democrats voting in favour.
+The Act was passed by a vote of 444–94, with all parties except the Social Democrats voting in favour.
 The Enabling Act, along with the Reichstag Fire Decree, transformed Hitler's government into a de facto legal dictatorship.